 Mexico City was such a surprising delight.
 Two years later, I can still feel the vibrant energy, remember the incredible cuisine, and appreciate the culture that permeates through its streets.
 Our family vacations together every year, and despite my sister and I’s globetrotting ways, we prioritize the yearly trip.

 When traveling with parents, we like having a base and not pack up every few days.
 Mexico City was perfect for this.
 Our 3-bedroom AirBnB in La Condesa served us very well.
 It was located a short walk away from Bosque de Chapultepec, a massive city park where we went for morning runs and evening strolls.

-The neighbourhood has many delightful restaurants and cafés, and well located to arrive in other parts of the city via Uber or public transportation.
-Staying put in a place for a week gives us a taste of what it may be like to live in this neighbourhood.
+The neighborhood has many delightful restaurants and cafés, and well located to arrive in other parts of the city via Uber or public transportation.
+Staying put in a place for a week gives us a taste of what it may be like to live in this neighborhood.
 Our daily visit to the local café gives a welcome routine in an unfamiliar place.

 Mexico City proper has so much to do that we only ventured out on two separate days to witness the ancient city of Teotihuacán, and experience a very amusing boat ride at the Xochimilco canals.

 Our AirBnB host gave us a driver’s contact, who had a van that could take all 6 of us out to Teothihuacán, once the largest city in the Americas.
 The driver also served as a tour guide, taking us to souvenir shops and tasting tequila at 10am.

 Upon arriving at the ancient city, we took our time to visit the museum, climbed all the stairs atop of different pyramids, and marveled at this ancient urban sprawl.
 Be sure to bring sun protection.
 Once you step out of the caves and museum bit, there is no shade and the sun will do damage!